ragumagu/keyboard_changes/README.md

 ### Note:
 The xmodmap files are easily modifiable.
 So, if you want to make any changes, modify the xmodmap files.
 However, xmodmap is depreciated.
 So,  if you want to use xkb, then comment out the xmodmap lines and uncomment the xkb lines.
+Also modify the paths in those lines, if any changes are required.
 You can modify the xmodmap files.
 To again generate the new xkb layout, use:
 ```
 $ xkbcomp :0 newLayoutFile